How Long Do I Have To Contest a Will in Texas?

 What Are the Grounds to Contest a Will in Texas?

 You cannot challenge a will just because you disagree with it.
-Every person has a general right to write and revise their own will in accordance to their wishes.
+Every person has a general right to write and revise their own will in accordance with their wishes.
 That a will is not “fair” is not relevant to the probate court.
 That being said, you can challenge a will that is legally flawed.
 Here are the four most common grounds for contesting a will in Texas:

-Improper Execution
+Improper Execution or Invalid Will

 Under Texas law (Texas Estates Code § 251.001), a will is only valid if it meets certain requirements.
 You can challenge a will on the grounds of improper execution.
 A will that is not written or signed is not valid in Texas.